aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_AzurePolicy.md

 #### Task 1: Create an Allowed Locations policy assignment.

 In this task, you will create an Allowed Locations policy assignment and specify which Azure regions the policy can use.

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.

-    >**Note**: Sign in to the Azure portal using an account that has the Owner or Contributor role in the Azure subscription you are using for this lab.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Policy** and press the **Enter** key.